michael-hamilton/dmxus/README.md

 At the moment, dmxus only comes with support for the Enttec DMX USB Pro interface.
 Drivers can be registered in `drivers/index.js`.
 See `drivers/enttec-dmx-usb-pro-driver.js` to get an idea for how to write a driver for a different interface.

+There is a driver called "simulator" which allows use of dmxus without a hardware interface.
+See appendix for more information about ways to use this.

 #### Patching and Grouping